JulienRobberechts/nodejs-test-double-guide/js-test-tools-overview.md

 - Siblings method call: Is it possible to call other function in the same module. (defintion of Partial/Full)

-  1. [OK] possible everything is ok
+  1. [OK] possible everything is ok, It's a partial test double.
-  1. [EMPTY] return undefined
+  1. [EMPTY] return undefined.
+It's a wired mix between a partial and a full test double.
   1. [ERROR] throw an exception the method doesn't exist.

-- If I call the same dependency from an other object.
-Is it counted/stubed.
-(Todo)

-  1. Yes
-  1. No
-  1. Error
+It's a full test double.
+You are sure that any method of your dependency is used.

 - Dependency Path in the test

-  1. [r/test] Relative to the test
+  1. [r/test] Relative to the test.
+It's the best.
-  2. [name] Just the module name (????
-TO understand)
-  3. [r/sut] Relative to the module under test
+  2. [r/sut] Relative to the module under test.
+It's a bad idea!

-- Can the dependency be destructured in the module under test?
-(Todo)

-  1. Yes
-  1. No, silently fail
-  1. No, error

-- Can the import of the module under test be destrustured in the test code?
-(Todo)
-  1. Yes
-  1. No, silently fail
-  1. No, error
+  3. [name] The name of the variable in the system under test.
+It's a bad idea!

 ### spy